AllenNeuralDynamics/parallax/docs/source/programmersGuide2.rst

 Probe detection involves a computer vision pipeline.
 Here is the general process:

-    1. **Preprocessing:**
+    1. **Preprocessing (Diff):**
     In this step, a difference image is created by comparing the current frame with the previous or background frame.
-This highlights the areas where motion is occurring.
+This highlights the areas where motion is occurring between frames.

     2. **Line Detection:**
     Hough line detection is used to detect straight lines in the difference image.
 This helps in identifying the angle and edges of the probe within the frame.

     3. **Tip and Base Detection:**
-    The algorithm then detects the pixel coordinates of the probe's tip and base.
-This is for determining the probe's orientation, position, and bounding box in the frame.
+    The algorithm then detects the pixel coordinates of the probe’s tip and base, determining the probe’s orientation, position, and bounding box within the frame.

     4. **Precise Tip Point:**
     The precise tip point of the probe is calculated within the tracking boundary, improving accuracy.
 This ensures that the detected tip is as accurate as possible using the original image data.